robin850/dijit-rails/README.md

 ### Code

 If you found a bug or just want to improve the project at some level, you should just:

 * Fork the project
 * Clone the repository on your local machine
 * Create a new branch with `git checkout -b new_feature`
 * Make changes and commit them
-* Then `git push origin master`
+* Then `git push origin new_feature`
 * And finally open a new pull request on this repo

 ### Issues and bugs

 For issues and bugs, please open a
 [new ticket](https://github.com/robin850/dijit-rails/issues/new) to the issue tracker.
 Thanks for your help!